csaq5507/UIBK-703602-Compiler-Construction/bonus_tasks.md

   Use this visitor for all tasks involving AST traversal.

 - Investigate the tracing / debugging options provided by flex / bison.
-  Provide a way to access these debugging options.
+  Provide a way to access these debugging information.

 - Implement the following AST transformation: